denys-fejs/analog-garage-assignment/README.md

 ## Technical Documentation

-For more detailed technical documentation, see the [docs](./docs/) directory.
+For more detailed technical documentation, see the [docs].

 ## Testing